Absorption-based Circumgalactic Medium Line Emission Estimates: conclusions

 Our absorption-tied emission estimates can guide integration times on existing instruments and the design of future ones.
 The tabulation of important cross sections in Table~\ref{table1} may facilitate emission estimates from simulations, without the need for tabulating a grid of photoionization models. \\

 DP and ES are co-lead authors of this work.
 We thank Sarah Tuttle, Tom Quinn, and Jess Werk for helpful conversations.
-We thank G. Mark Voit for his precipitation models, and Jess Werk and Brent Tan for comments on the manuscript.
+We thank G. Mark Voit for his precipitation models, and Jess Werk, Sarah Tuttle, and Brent Tan for comments on the manuscript.
+We thank Michele Fumagalli, Dylan Nelson, Huanian Zhang, and the anonymous referee for their suggestions and comments on the manuscript.
 We acknowledge support from NSF award AST-2007012 and NASA award 19-ATP19-0023.
 We also wish to acknowledge the scholarship support provided by the Mary Gates Endowment for this project.
-The collision strengths were calculated using CHIANTI, which is a collaborative project involving George Mason University, the University of Michigan (USA), University of Cambridge (UK) and NASA Goddard Space Flight Center (USA).
+The collision strengths presented in Table 1 were calculated using CHIANTI, which is a collaborative project involving George Mason University, the University of Michigan (USA), University of Cambridge (UK) and NASA Goddard Space Flight Center (USA).